peteroupc/peteroupc.github.io/randomfunc.md

        return list
     END METHOD

-An important consideration with respect to shuffling is the nature of the underlying RNG, as I discuss in further detail in my [**RNG recommendation document on shuffling**](https://peteroupc.github.io/random.html#Shuffling).
+The choice of underlying RNG is important when it comes to shuffling; see my [**RNG recommendation document on shuffling**](https://peteroupc.github.io/random.html#Shuffling).

 <a id=Random_Character_Strings></a>
 #### Random Character Strings